Track Metadata

 The response will be a message with type 4402

-, containing four
+, containing four arguments.

-.
 The second always seems to be 0.
-The third contains the length

-of the waveform preview in bytes.
-If this value is 0, the fourth
+The third contains the length of the waveform preview in bytes.

-argument will be omitted from the response.
-When present, the fourth
+If this value is 0, the fourth argument will be omitted from the response.

-argument is a blob containing the actual bytes of the waveform
+When present, the fourth argument is a blob containing the actual bytes of the waveform preview, as shown below.

 For this kind of waveform preview request, there are 900 (decimal) bytes of waveform data returned.
 The first 800 of them contain 400 columns of waveform data, in the form of two-byte pairs, where the first byte is the pixel height of the waveform at that column (a value ranging from 0 to 31), and the second byte represents whiteness, where 0 is blue and 7 is fully white.
-My players seem to only pay attention to the highest bit of whiteness, drawing the waveform as either very dark or light blue accordingly.
+My CDJ-2000 nexus players seem to only pay attention to the highest bit of whiteness, drawing the waveform as either very dark or light blue accordingly.

 To experiment with this, start up dysentery in a Clojure REPL and connect to a player as described in Experimenting with Metadata, then evaluate an expression like: